CAD IN STRUCTURAL ENGINEERING

 5. Renewable Energy: CAD plays a key role in the design of renewable energy structures such as wind turbines and solar panel arrays.
 Engineers use CAD software to optimize the placement of turbines or panels, analyze wind and solar loads, and design support structures that can withstand environmental conditions.

-See also THEORY OF PLATES AND SHELLS
+See also THEORY OF ELASTICITY AND PLASTICITY

 CAD has become an indispensable tool in structural engineering, enabling engineers to design innovative, efficient, and safe structures across a wide range of applications.
 By leveraging the advanced capabilities of CAD software, engineers can streamline the design process, improve collaboration, and deliver high-quality structural solutions that meet the demands of modern construction projects.